-Every business needs a health and safety policy.
-Unless you have fewer than five employees, your health and safety policy must be in writing.
+Unless you are genuinely self employed, your business needs a health and safety policy.
+Your health and safety policy must be in writing, unless you have fewer than five employees.
 The health and safety policy sets out your general approach to health and safety.
 It also explains how you organise responsibility for managing health and safety in your business.

 Your main health and safety policy should also link to any more detailed health and safety policies and procedures that your business may have in place: for example, procedures for using dangerous equipment safely, reporting serious injuries and so on.